-The two-lane boat ramp has a slope of 9.6 percent and is of concrete.
+The two-lane boat ramp has a slope of 9.6% and is of concrete.
 The mostly level asphalt parking lot has one accessible parking space near an accessible vault toilet.
-The pathway to the toilet contains a slope of 9 percent for five feet.
+The pathway to the toilet contains a slope of 9% for 5 feet.

 Scenic Blue Heron Trail is one-half mile long and runs from the visitor center to the campground past the Spring Pond.
 It has a base of packed gravel fines.
 This trail is considered accessible.

 THE AREAS BELOW ARE NOT CONSIDERED FULLY ACCESSIBLE

 - The cave itself has excessive slopes and accessibility is left to the judgment of the individual.
 The length of the tour is 1 mile and takes one hour and 15 minutes to complete.
 Flip books are available for visitors who can't access the cave.

 - Seating is available in the lobby, or you may relax at tables on the outside deck while waiting for, or resting after, your tour.

 - An accessible public telephone is located on the outside deck.